[(1) For the purposes of this Chapter, “the relevant documents” are—

 (ii) consents to act as the monitor in relation to the proposed moratorium,

 (c) a statement from the proposed monitor that the company is an eligible company,

 (d) a statement from the directors that, in their view, the company is, or is likely to become, unable to pay its debts, and

-(e) a statement from the proposed monitor that, in the proposed
+(e) a statement from the proposed monitor that,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.